Dnik14/Dnik14/README.md

-- 👋 Hi, I’m @Dnik14
+- 👋 Hi, I’m Dnik
-- 👀 I’m interested in ...webdevelopment
+- 👀 I’m interested in ...web development
 - 🌱 I’m currently learning ...html5 css javascript jquery
 - 💞️ I’m looking to collaborate on ...any projects
-- 📫 How to reach me ...email me on dominikparham@yahoo.de
+- 📫 How to reach me ...email me at dominikparham@yahoo.de

 <!---
 Dnik14/Dnik14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.